 International technical hiring is only a one-way flow for certain countries.
 Most countries look for developers outside of their borders while their own local developers are recruited by international employers.
 This points to the efficient allocation of the technical skills within large economies.

-On the next page, you can find a map of international technical hiring connections
+If you keep scrolling, you can find a map of international technical hiring connections

 Click on a country to find out the top countries that it recruits from and the top countries that recruit from it.

 Click on a country to find out where they recruit from internationally and who recruits their local developers

 New Zealand developers score the highest (54.66%) on coding tests